bugzilla/bugzilla/docs/en/rst/installation.rst

 SQLite
 ------

-.. caution:: Due to SQLite's `concurrency limitations <http://sqlite.org/faq.html#q5>`_ we recommend SQLite only for small and development Bugzilla installations.
+.. warning:: Due to SQLite's `concurrency limitations <http://sqlite.org/faq.html#q5>`_ we recommend SQLite only for small and development Bugzilla installations.